burgersmoke/MADE-CRF/README.md

 Since it's not clear if these can be distributed, code using these embeddings has been disabled.

+# FAQ

+* Q : Why are the packages named BASIC?
+* A : Some of these scripts and functions were created on the BASIC (Biosurveillance, Antimicrobial Stewardship and Infection Control) at the University of Utah and Veterans Affairs with Dr. Makoto Jones.

 # Troubleshooting

 * While loading the POS tagger in Windows (resources/pos/treebank_brill_aubt.pickle) it's possible to see this exception: